 For instance, most botanical extracts aren’t even able to impact your hair whatsoever in a wash; they may add to the fragrance, but do not really improve the health of your hair and they will increase the cost of the product.
 There are exceptions, like jojoba oil, which has been shown to benefit hair, but overall, plant extracts make for great smells at high prices.

-So, before you test different shampoos, check into ingredients
+Before you test cheap or expensive shampoos, check into ingredients

 The internet is filled with useful information about commonly used shampoo ingredients.
 Your own hair type—dry, oily, processed—will necessarily require some of these ingredients and will need to avoid others.
 Product reviews don’t tell you the whole story because they tend to relate to their author’s head of hair.